nv-tlabs/lift-splat-shoot/README.md

 | 32.07      | 33.03 |

 ### Evaluate a model
-Evaluate the IOU of a model on the nuScenes validation set:
+Evaluate the IOU of a model on the nuScenes validation set.
+To evaluate on the "mini" split, pass `mini`.
+To evaluate on the "trainval" split, pass `trainval`.

 ```
 python main.py eval_model_iou mini/trainval --modelf=MODEL_LOCATION --dataroot=NUSCENES_ROOT